 While there is merit to sharing details of your sex life in order to find workable solutions for sexual concerns or share details of some sexy new things you're trying, experts say that keeping some details to yourself can up the ante on your sex drive.
 It's a buildup of sexual tension within yourself, if you will.

 See more: 5 Things You Should Never Say During Sex

-Of course, it's not just about bragging.
-Keeping mum about what you do between the sheets (and out) stokes your sexual desire and excitement because it nurtures and protects your individual eroticism, Castellanos says.
+Keeping your lips sealed about what you do between the sheets (and anywhere else around the house wink wink) stokes your sexual desire and excitement because it nurtures and protects your individual eroticism, Castellanos tells us.
 "Part of what adds eroticism and excitement to a sexual relationship is the specialness that comes with the shared knowledge of the details of that relationship," she explains.
 "By sharing that information, you risk taking the specialness out of it and reducing it to ordinary.
-For example, if everyone knew what your partner looked like when he reaches orgasm, it might take the eroticism out of it."
+For example, if everyone knew what your partner looked like when he [or she] reaches orgasm, it might take the eroticism out of it."

 Sometimes it's hotter to keep the deets on DL.
 Who knew?
 Next time you're itching to tell the girls how your partner tied you to the bed-frame and spanked you, consider keeping it quiet.
 Your dirty little secret.
 Is it hot in here or is it just us?